4. Abolish Income Taxation

 Questions

 Wouldn’t it be safer fiscally to postpone this change until Congress is running routine surpluses?
 Absolutely.
-But I wouldn’t hold my breath.
+But I would not hold my breath.
 No, we should go ahead.
 The sooner, the better.
 If the deficit rises during the transition, we should view that as a ‘freedom fee,’ a small price to pay for the numerous benefits of the reform.

 Which specific kinds of taxes are ‘income’ taxes and which are not?
-In my view, if a tax scheme requires a reporting of income, in whatever form, it is an income tax.
-There are borderline cases, and drawing a precise line can be a challenge, but I would say income taxes should be regarded as including all of the following kinds of exactions: 1) all taxes on personal, corporate, and payroll income, 2) all taxes on gifts, estates, rents, royalties, wages, interest, dividends, and capital gains, 3) all taxes on profits and receipts, 4) all taxes on pensions, annuities, and salaries, and 5) all taxes on trades, professions, occupations, and other wealth-generating activities.
+If a tax scheme requires a reporting of income, in whatever form, it is an income tax.
+There are borderline cases, and drawing a precise line can be a challenge, but I would say income taxes should be regarded as including all the following kinds of exactions: 1) all taxes on personal, corporate, and payroll income, 2) all taxes on gifts, estates, rents, royalties, wages, interest, dividends, and capital gains, 3) all taxes on profits and receipts, 4) all taxes on pensions, annuities, and salaries, and 5) all taxes on trades, professions, occupations, and other wealth-generating activities.
 Okay.
 So what does that exclude?
 It excludes at least the following: 1) duties, imposts, and excises, as the Constitution uses those terms, 2) sales taxes, value-added taxes, and personal property taxes, and 3) user fees, filing fees, document fees, licensing fees, country exit fees, citizenship relinquishment fees, and postage.
 I would also exclude from the definition of ‘income tax’ the proceeds of auctions and sales of government-owned land and property.
 As for head taxes and land taxes, while they can straddle the line, their effects make them more like income taxes than not — certainly, we should not rely on them, as a policy matter.
-But since they are traditionally hated, and since the Constitution seems to classify them as so-called ‘direct’ taxes and thus impractical to collect, we can safely, for purposes of this plank, exclude them from the definition of ‘income tax.’
+But since they are traditionally hated, and since the Constitution seems to classify them as so-called ‘direct’ taxes and thus makes them impractical to collect, we can safely, for purposes of this plank, exclude head taxes and land taxes from the definition of ‘income tax.’

 NOTES